aliciawarddev/CSS-Drawings/backlog.md

 - Cityscape - Build 1 building at a time to completion (Days worked: 1.5)
     - Update colors: all buildings use the same color palette, ensure aesthetic balance
     - Update the lit wi windows for realism
-- Building 1
-    - Update CSS to reflect that
-    - remove borders on windows
 - Building 5:
     - html structure
     - css structure